EDAPINENUT/ppflow/README.md

 `./tools/relax/rosetta_packing.py` gives an example of our python interface for rosetta side-chain packing.

-#### FoldX: For FoldX, you should register and log in according to https://foldxsuite.crg.eu/foldx4-academic-licence, and download the packages and copy it to `./bin`.
-Then, unzip it will lead directory to look like
+#### FoldX: For FoldX, you should register and log in according to https://foldxsuite.crg.eu/foldx4-academic-licence, download the packages, and copy it to `./bin`.
+Then, unzip it, which will lead the directory to look like

 ```
 - bin
     - FoldX
         foldx
 ```
-where foldx is the software. `./tools/score/foldx_energy.py` gives an example of our python interface for foldx stability.
+where foldx is the software. `./tools/score/foldx_energy.py` gives an example of our Python interface for foldx stability.

 #### ADCP: We provide the available ADFRsuite software in `./bin`.
-If it does not compatible with your system, please install it through https://ccsb.scripps.edu/adcp/downloads/.
+If it is not compatible with your system, please install it through https://ccsb.scripps.edu/adcp/downloads/.
 Copy the `ADFRsuite_x86_64Linux_1.0.tar` into `./bin`.
 Finally, the installed ADCP into `./bin` should look like
 ```
 - bin
     - ADFRsuite_x86_64Linux_1.0